resheku/my-awesome/README.md

 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode
 - [fosrl/pangolin](https://github.com/fosrl/pangolin) - Identity-aware VPN and proxy for remote access to anything, anywhere.
 - [geoffreylitt/wildcard](https://github.com/geoffreylitt/wildcard) - A browser extension for customizing web apps with a spreadsheet view
+- [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, agents, skills, and configurations to help you make the most of GitHub Copilot.
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [google-github-actions/run-gemini-cli](https://github.com/google-github-actions/run-gemini-cli) - A GitHub Action invoking the Gemini CLI.
 - [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.